GO WELL STAY WELL

 If you’ve ever felt mildly guilty about your morning coffee habit, this one’s for you.

 Because it turns out your daily brew might be doing far more for your health than any expensive supplement.
-New research shared on Dr Rhonda Patrick's Site, Found my Fitness, suggests that coffee doesn’t just wake you up - it can slow biological aging, sharpen cognition, protect your heart, and even nurture your gut microbiome.
+New research shared on Dr Rhonda Patrick's Site, Found my Fitness, suggests that coffee doesn’t just wake you up, it can:

 But (and this is a big but), how you brew it and when you drink it make all the difference between “daily health elixir” and “silent saboteur”.